DDMAL/heuristic-pitch-finding/README.md

 ## Running Rodan
 - Follow the [rodan-docker guide](https://github.com/DDMAL/rodan-docker/blob/master/README.md) to have docker set up.
 - Once the above installation steps are complete, run ```docker-compose -f docker-compose.yml -f docker-compose.rodan-dev.yml up```

+## Job Usage
+- To properly setup the pitchfinding workflow, connect the JSOMR output from a `Miyao Staff Finding` job to the JSOMR of a `Heuristic Pitchfinding` job.
+- Staff finding can be run independently if only the staff positions, line points, and general page properties are required.
+- *IMPORTANT* Pitch finding always requires the output of Staff Finding as an input and cannot be run indepently.